 If your STD test is negative, but you still have discharge, there could be several other culprits.
 Other infections that aren’t sexually transmitted can also affect your vaginal discharge, including:

-• Bacterial vaginosis (BV) is associated with a watery, gray discharge with a fishy smell.
+- Bacterial vaginosis is associated with a watery, gray discharge with a fishy smell.

 Although an STI might not cause it, any drastic shift in the way your vaginal discharge looks or smells deserves attention.
 If you’ve noticed a change in your discharge, Evvy’s comprehensive vaginal microbiome test can help you make sense of what the culprit is.
-And if you’re eligible for Evvy Care, an Evvy-affiliated provider can provide you with a care plan.
+Eligible users will also be able to order a personalized prescription treatment program developed by a provider.

 What does chlamydia discharge look like?